Syracuse, NY Estate Planning Attorneys Protect Your Interests

 MCV Law’s attorneys offer experience, compassion, and exceptional detail when helping clients draft their wills.
 We also offer a number of other Estate Planning services as well!

 Probate refers to the legal process for administering the estate of loved ones after they have passed away.
 The probate process can be lengthy and complicated, especially if a loved one passes without a will or if a will isn't enforceable.

 How MCV Law's Probate Lawyers Can Help

-MCV Law's experienced probate lawyers can assist you and/or your loved ones in simplifying the probate process.
-Our compassionate, effective approach makes our probate lawyers the trusted legal guides you need to respect the wishes of deceased loved ones in the most amicable way possible.
+MCV Law's experienced probate lawyers can assist you and your loved ones in simplifying the probate process.
+Our compassionate, effective approach makes our probate lawyers the trusted legal guides you need to respect the wishes of a deceased loved one in the most amicable way possible.

 What happens if I die without a will?